 Peter Aubusson is Professor of Education at the University of Technology Sydney where he specialises in science education.
 He has researched science education and teacher learning and development for over fifteen years.

-As Managing Director, Peter oversees the work of ASERA and reports on its performance and activities to the membership.
+As Managing Director and President, Peter oversees the work of ASERA and reports on its performance and activities to the membership.
 Peter’s aim is to ensure that ASERA promotes science education research and that ASERA is a vibrant organisation that serves the needs of its members.

 Ange Fitzgerald is a senior lecturer at Monash University.
 Her main focus is engaging in activities that support pre- and in-service teachers in developing their confidence and competence in the learning and teaching of science in primary school settings.